Aiiiiii/named-entity-classifier/README.md

 # named-entity-classifier

-In this repo, we will train a word2vec model, then use it to improve the named-entity classifier from a Logistic Regression.
+In this repo, we train a word2vec model, then use it to improve the named-entity classifier from a Logistic Regression.

 We also use TensorFlow to implement a Recurrent Neural Network for the Named Entity Recognition problem.